teamputtygen/hn-docs/docs/data-manager/service-deployment.rst

 Oneprovider
 -----------

-According to the platform deployment model, data manager should deploy two Oneprovider instances per Cloud (i.e., two in OTC and two in Exoscale).
-This is to separately support S3 and GlusterFS storage types.
+According to the platform deployment model, the data manager must deploy at least one Oneprovider instance per Cloud (i.e., one in OTC and one in Exoscale).
+A single Oneprovider instance can support multiple storage backends.

 .. image:: images/dm-infra.png
    :scale: 75 %